skotov/axe-core/doc/developer-guide.md

 4. [Integration Tests](http://localhost:9876/test/integration/rules/)
 5. There are additional tests located in [test/integration/full/](http://localhost:9876/test/integration/full/) for tests that need to be run against their own document.

 ## Architecture Overview

 aXe tests for accessibility using objects called Rules.
-Each Rule tests for a high-level aspect of accessibility, such as color contrast, button labels, and alternate text for images.
+Each Rule tests for a high-level aspect of accessibility such as color contrast, button labels, and alternate text for images.
 Each rule is made up of a series of Checks.
-Depending on the rule; all, some, or none of these checks must pass in order for the rule to pass.
+Depending on the rule, all, some, or none of these checks must pass in order for the rule to pass.

 Upon execution, a Rule runs each of its Checks against all relevant nodes.
 Which nodes are relevant is determined by the Rule's `selector` property and `matches` function.
 A Check can also further limit which nodes it applies to by specifying a `selector` property or `matches` function.
-If a Rule has no Checks that apply to a given node, the Rule will neither pass or fail.
+If a Rule has no Checks that apply to a given node, the Rule will neither pass nor fail.

 After execution, a Check will return `true` or `false` depending on whether or not the tested condition was satisfied.
 The result, as well as more information on what caused the Check to pass or fail, will be stored in either the `passes` array or the `violations` array.

 ### Rules